tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 ## Adaptive Signatures

-This multisignature protocol can be modified to produce an adaptive signature, which serves as the building block for all scriptless script functions. [[5]](https://joinmarket.me/blog/blog/flipping-the-scriptless-script-on-schnorr/)
+This mulitsig protocol can be modified to produce an adaptive signature, which serves as the building block for all scriptless script functions. [[5]](https://joinmarket.me/blog/blog/flipping-the-scriptless-script-on-schnorr/)

 Instead of functioning as full valid signature on a message with a key, an adapter signature is a promise that a signature agreed to be published, will reveal a secret.

 This concept is similar to that of atomic swaps, however no scrips are implemented.
 Since this is elliptic curve cryptography, there is only scalar multiplication of elliptic curve points.
-Fortunately, like a hash function, elliptic curve function in one way, so an elliptic curve point (T), can simply be shared and the secret will be it's corresponding private key.
+Fortunately, like a hash function, elliptic curve function in one way, so an elliptic curve point (*T*), can simply be shared and the secret will be it's corresponding private key.

-If two parties are considered: rather than providing their nonce *R* in the multisignature protocol, a blinding factor, taken as an elliptic curve point *T* is conceived and sent in addition to *R* (ie. *R+T*).
+If two parties are considered: rather than providing their nonce *R* in the mulitsig protocol, a blinding factor, taken as an elliptic curve point *T* is conceived and sent in addition to *R* (ie. *R+T*).
 So it can be seen that *R* is not blinded, it has instead been offset by the secret value *T*.

-Here, the Schnorr multisignature construction is modified such that the first party generates $$T=tG$$ where *t* is the shared secret and $$R=rG$$(this is all with respect to the first participant of the 2 of 2 case swap) where *G*= generator of discreet log hard group and *r*=random nonce
+Here, the Schnorr mulitsig construction is modified such that the first party generates
 $$
+T=tG
+$$
+where *t* is the shared secret and
+$$
+R=rG
+$$
+ (this is all with respect to the first participant of the 2 of 2 case swap) where *G* is the generator of discreet log hard group and *r* the random nonce

+$$
 s=r+t+H(P||R+T||message)x
 $$

 The first participant, publishes to the second participant and other the following
+$$
+s'=s-t
+$$
-$$s'=s-t$$, $$T=tG$$ and $$R=rG$$ where *s'* is the adaptive signature
+where *s'* is the adaptive signature

 The second participant can verify the adapter signature *s'*